cleitonsouza01/trade/docs/commissions_and_fees.md

-# Comissions And Taxes
+# Comissions And Fees

-## Commissions
+## Fixed Commissions

-"Commissions" in the trade module refer to any kind of fixed cost related to an operation, like commissions charged by an brokerage company per operation, or any other cost associated with an operation or with a group of operations.
+"Fixed Commissions" in the trade module refer to any kind of fixed cost related to an operation, like commissions charged by an brokerage company per operation, or any other cost associated with an operation or with a group of operations.

 For example, if your online broker charge you $4.50 per operation, you would